ActiveConclusion/COVID19_mobility/README.md

-# Scraper of Google and Apple COVID-19 Mobility Reports
+# Scraper of Google, Apple and Waze COVID-19 Mobility Reports
 This is a repository with a data scraper of Mobility Reports and reports in different formats.

 ## About [Google COVID-19 Community Mobility Reports](https://www.google.com/covid19/mobility/)